sdss/python_template/docs/sphinx/index.rst

     git clone https://github.com/sdss/python_template

 Now you have the development version of this template.
-The two main components need are a `cookiecutter.json` file and a `{{cookiecutter.repo_name}}` directory.
+The two main components need are a `cookiecutter.json` file and a `{{cookiecutter.package_name}}` directory.
 Cookiecutter templates use the `Jinja2 <http://jinja.pocoo.org/docs/2.10/>`_ templating language to define variable substitution, using double bracket notation, e.g. `{{variable_name}}`.
 All customizable content to be inserted by the user is defined using this notation.

-* **{{cookiecutter.repo_name}}**: the top-level directory defining the installed python package.
+* **{{cookiecutter.package_name}}**: the top-level directory defining the installed python package.
 Everything below this directory belongs to the Python package that gets installed by the user.
 * **cookiecutter.json**: A JSON file containing a dictionary of key:value pairs of variables defined in the template, with their default values.
 These keys are referenced throughout the template with `{{cookiecutter.key}}`.

 Upon installation of the template by a user, the variables defined in the `cookiecutter.json` file, or by the user during install, get substituted into their respective reference places.